Female Genital Mutilation

 Female genital mutilation is the world’s most widespread form of terror.
 It targets little girls.

-Every year two million have their private parts slashed with knives or razor blades.
+Every year two million have their clitoris cut off and their vaginal lips excised with knives or razor blades.
 The consequences are devastating, physically and psychologically.
 Sometimes they are fatal.

 This practice is not sanctified by Islam or any other religion.
 Most Islamic societies do not mutilate their daughters’ genitals.
 It is simply an ancient tradition based on fear of women’s sexuality.
 That is a God-given quality which should be educated with love, not crippled by violence.